Akuli/math-tutorial/index.rst

    A player moves 10 pixels up and 20 pixels right, just like in the previous problem.
 How many pixels is that in total, measured diagonally?

-Here's an image and a handy equation, also known as the Pythagorean theorem:

 .. image:: images/abctriangle.png
+   :align: right

+Here's a handy equation, also known as the Pythagorean theorem:

 .. math:: a^2 + b^2 = c^2

+Again, the triangle's corner between a and b must be 90° like it is in the image.
 If you're wondering how the heck it works see :ref:`this proof <pythagoras-proof>`.

 Let's solve `c` from the equation by applying `\sqrt{\ \ }` on both sides: